 - Skills that can help to prevent a Xanax relapse

 If you’re ready to start your own path toward Xanax recovery, we’re here to help.
-Just call us at The Oaks at La Paloma, and we’ll tell you more about our treatment programs and how you can enroll.
+We want you to feel empowered without Xanax, just like Lara.
+Pleasecall us today at The Oaks at La Paloma at our 24 hour, toll-free helpline, and we’ll tell you more about our treatment programs and how you can enroll.